stefan-bergstein/manuela-visual-inspection/docs/runtime.md

 ### Create a kafka cluster and topic

-Deploy the Red Hat Integration AMQ Streams operator first via the OpertorHub.
+Deploy the Red Hat Integration AMQ Streams operator first via the OperatorHub.

 Then create a kafka cluster and topic: